aamjazrk/NLP-Practice/README.md

-## Hi
-## this project is relavent about natural language processing
+## Hi!, this project is relavent about natural language processing
 ## I use NLTK library for do this practice.
 If you are interested, you can follow this step
 ## How to run
 * Fisrt: just install python, pip